AMS wants to help you attend our meetings – we offer several support opportunities to make this possible:

 For more information, please contact the program chair, Eric Blake at email@example.com.

-Volunteer students are needed for registration and audio/visual support during the conference.
-Student volunteers are required to be in attendance the entire conference, and be available to work at least 1/2 a day from Sunday through Friday.
+Volunteer students are needed for virtual technical support and time keeping support during the conference.
+Student volunteers are required to be in attendance the entire conference, and be available to work at least 1/2 a day from Monday through Friday.
 The students will work either the first or second shift (i.e., morning or afternoon).
 For volunteering, the student will get their registration fee waived and $25.00 per day for food allowance.
 This program is a first come, first served basis.
 A limited number of students will be needed for the conference.
 Those students interested should please contact Marissa Welch for details.